FEREP Frequently Asked Questions

 Yes.
 FEREP Scholarships are given primarily for certain areas of graduate study.
-These areas are: non-clinical social work; public administration, and nonprofit business administration or management.
-These three degrees must be combined with either a Masters or Certificate in Jewish studies or Jewish Communal Service, or an individualized Jewish study plan, if the candidate does not want a second credential.
+These areas are: non-clinical social work; public administration, and business administration or nonprofit management.
+These three degrees must be combined with either a Masters or Certificate in Jewish studies or Jewish Communal Service, or an individualized Jewish study plan.

 Does it matter where I study?

-You may complete eligible full-time graduate studies at any accredited university in the United States or Canada.
-You must be enrolled as a full-time student.
+You may complete eligible full-time graduate studies at any accredited university in the U.S. or Canada.

 Can I complete my studies online?

 Students may fulfill the Jewish study requirement (i.e., Masters, Certificate or individualized study plan) in a virtual study environment if they choose.
-Online programs and courses in Jewish studies must be offered by accredited universities in the U.S. and Canada and study must be graduate-level and approved by the FEREP professional staff.
+Online programs and courses in Jewish studies must be offered by accredited universities in the U.S. and Canada, be graduate-level and approved by the FEREP professional staff.

 How many awards are given each year?

 The number of awards varies from year to year depending on the quality of the candidates and the funds available to award.
 There is no set number.